Shakargarh Tehsil

-Shakargarh (Punjabi: تحصیل شکر گڑھ) is a tehsil located in Narowal District, Punjab, Pakistan.
+Shakargarh is a tehsil located in Narowal District, Punjab, Pakistan.
 Shakargarh was the only one of the four tehsils of Gurdaspur district which was included in Pakistan at the time of the independence in 1947.

 History

 Shakargarh became a tehsil in 1853.
 Its literacy rate is 97 percent.
 Sialkot was annexed by the British after the Second Anglo-Sikh War in 1849.
 In 1853, Shakargarh Tehsil of Sialkot district was transferred to Gurdaspur District and it remained an administrative subdivision of Gurdaspur district until the Partition in 1947.
 Under the Radcliffe Award, three of the four tehsils of Gurdaspur district on the eastern bank of the Ujh river (which joined the Ravi a little further down) – Gurdaspur, Batala and Pathankot – were awarded to India and only one, Shakargarh, was assigned to Pakistan.
 After the creation of Pakistan, Shakargarh became a part of Sialkot district once again.
 In July 1991, two tehsils (Narowal and Shakargarh) were split off from Sialkot district and Shakargarh became a tehsil of the newly formed Narowal district.

 The Imperial Gazetteer of India, written over a hundred years ago during British rule, describes Shakargarh as follows:

 Tahsīl of Gurdāspur District, Punjab, lying between 32°2' and 32° 30' N. and 74° 57' and 75° 23' E., with an area of 485 sqmi.
 The Ravi divides it from the rest of the District to the south, while on the north it touches Jammu territory.
 West of the narrow lowlands along the Ravi, the country is an arid expanse of rolling downs intersected by torrent beds.
 The population in 1901 was 234,465, compared with 250,336 in 1891.
 It contains 703 villages, of which Shakargarh is the headquarters.
 The land revenue and cesses in 1903-4 amounted to Rs.
 4,29,000.